CN: Public Records

 Public Access

 All records, except those subject to exception by the Kansas Open Records Act, shall be open to inspection by the general public during regular office hours of any school or the district office.
+The superintendent will establish procedures for making records available on normal business days when district offices are closed.

 If the custodian does not grant the request, the person requesting the record shall receive a written explanation of the reason for the denial within three days of the request, if an explanation is requested.
 If the requester disagrees with the explanation, the freedom of information officer shall settle the dispute.

 Each request for access to a public record shall be acted upon as soon as possible, but not later than the end of the third business day following the date that the request is received.
-If the request is not acted on immediately, the custodian shall inform the requester, within the three day window, when and where the open record will be made available.
-Each custodian shall file all requests and their dispositions in the appropriate office and make reports as requested by the superintendent or the board.
+If the request is not acted on immediately, the custodian shall inform the requester, within the three-day window, when and where the open record will be made available.

 The board shall annually set a fee for copies of records.
 Advance payment of the expense of copying open records shall be borne by the individual requesting the copies.
 Under no circumstances shall the documents be allowed out of their usual building location without approval of the official custodian.